lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 - Submit your **prompts**, **AI outputs**, and a **short reflection (150–200 words)** for one or more case studies.
 - Discuss how **prompt and context** shaped your results, and where **human judgment** was most critical.
-- Highlight ethical and practical insights from using LLMs in each domain.

 ## Reflection